 Every year on National Day, people raise and erect their national flag on their homes, offices, and other public places.

-The citizens of Qatar wear small symbols or badges on their clothes as a token of the national flag.
-They mostly wear clothes in shades of maroon and white on the National Day to signify strength and unity.
+Qatar’s citizens wear small symbols or badges on their clothes as a token of the national flag.
+They mostly wear clothes in maroon and white shades on the National Day to signify strength and unity.

 Aspire Foundation holds an Al Adaam Flag Relay for people that Qatar Olympic Committee organizes.
 This adds to the national pride of the people.

 Popular Places to Visit on Qatar National Day

 Aspire Zone Foundation (AZF) organizes parades, fireworks, and flag making competitions.
 It is the Doha Sports Center and includes Doha’s tallest structure, the Aspire Tower, and is adjacent to Villaggio Mall.

 The Doha Corniche is a must-go place if you want to see the colorful sky with a sound that your ears love to hear.

-Katara is the place where you can enjoy a movie in a cinema, and have a good beach to look at the sky.
+Katara is where you can enjoy a movie in a cinema, and have a good beach to look at the sky.

 Do you know?
 In 2016, the Sheikh Tamim bin Hamad Al-Thani announced the cancellation of the National Day festivities to show solidarity to the people of Aleppo after the renewed shelling by the Syrian government.